Urinal: Street urinals

 In some localities, urinals may be located on public sidewalks or in public areas such as parks.
 These urinals are often equipped with partitions for the sake of privacy, and some are fully enclosed structures.
 They may or may not be equipped with water flushing mechanisms.

 The first 'pissoirs' were installed in Paris in the 1830s, and the idea gradually gained popularity in other European cities.
 From a peak in the 1930s when there were over 1,000 in Paris alone, historic urinals have gradually disappeared, in favour of facilities for both sexes.
 In the 21st century, public urination by men in some locations was again seen as a nuisance, and modern versions of street urinals have been installed.

 The Netherlands has a number of strategically placed street urinals in various cities, intended to reduce public urination by drunken men.
 Amsterdam has the largest collection of historic urinals, with about 30 'Plaskrul' ('pisscurl'), a flushless urinal with a curved privacy screen, in the central city.
 In recent years, urinals that can be retracted into the ground during the day or between special events have been installed, in order to save space when they are not expected to be needed.
 When closed they look like a large manhole in a sidewalk.
 Similar retractable models, such as the model by the Dutch company Urilift, are also seen in the UK and other countries.
 At night when bars are open they rise out of the sidewalk; some time after the bars close, the urinals return to their manhole configuration so that they are unseen by people during the day.

 In the Philippines, Marikina was the first city to install street urinals in the late 1990s.
 When Marikina Mayor Bayani Fernando was appointed chair of the Metropolitan Manila Development Authority, he installed street urinals in the rest of Metro Manila as well.

 Special urinals

 Urinals designed for females

-In the Western world, women/girls are generally taught to sit or squat while urinating.
-Many therefore do not know how – or even that it is possible – for a female to aim her urine stream as would be required to use a male urinal.
-Thus, several different types of urinals have been designed for females that do not require the user to aim her urine stream.
-A typical female user could thus theoretically approach such a urinal squatting backwards over it without necessarily trying to aim her stream.
+In the Western world, females are generally taught to sit or squat while urinating.
+Many therefore do not know how – or even that it is possible – for a female to aim her urine stream as would be required to use a stand-up urinal.
+Thus, several different types of urinals have been designed for females that do not require the user to aim their urine stream.
+A typical user could thus theoretically approach such a urinal squatting backwards over it without necessarily trying to aim their stream.